ape-apatchett/lfs-arctic-browning/README.md

 - Generates:
   - Figure 5C.
 Heatmap of the top25 KEGG pathways by abundance relative to healthy plots
   - Figure 5D.
 Heatmap of the top25 KEGG pathways coverage relative to healthy plots
+  - Table S27.
+KEGG pathways showing significant vegetation type or health-status effects on pathway abundance (FDR < 0.10)